CollingsKenny/Spoiler-Wars/README.md

 # Spoiler-Wars
-Protect yourself from all the potential spoilers until you can afford a ticket to see the new movie you broke ass motherfucker.
+Protect yourself from all the potential spoilers beacuse people on the internet need to learn that some of us have finals and that tickets are really sold out and I don't really want to drive to see a stupied movie.
+Ahh who am I kidding, I'm just procrastinating.

+To use:
 1) Navigate to chrome://extensions/
 2) Click and drag spoiler_wars.crx to the window
 3) ????